 Still gangsta.
 Slow, measured.
 “I’ll give you your car back when you give me my money.”
 I heard him stride over to look outside.

 “Wha?”
 His voice was higher now, more nasal than cock-sure.
 “What have you done with my car?”

 “Like I said, when you give me my money back, I’ll tell you where your car is.”
 I couldn’t believe how calm I sounded.
 My heart was beating again, wildly but my voice sounded so sure.
-Cock-sure.
+Vulva-sure.

 “You can’t do that!
 You can’t…Wha…Where’s my fuckin’ car?”

 “I just want my money back”.
 Cool, calm and collected.

 “You’ve STOLEN my car!
 You can’t do that.
 You’ve TAKEN my car.”